ahgraber/homelab-gitops-k3s/cluster/apps/security/keycloak/README.md

 Assuming that you already configured Keycloak for identity brokering or identity source.
 Let’s configure it for our Dashboard!

-1. Create a new scope in “Client scopes”.
+1. Create a new scope in `Client scopes`.
 Name it groups (you can use a custom name, remember to change it in the rest of the config).
 This name will be a new openid-connect protocol client scope.
 2. Add a new mapper in “Mappers” for the new groups scope.
 The new mapper should have these settings:
    * Name: `groups`
    * Mapper type: `Group Membership`